Dmitri Osten-Sacken: Early life

 Born in to an ancient German Baltic noble family, Dmitri was born as the son of Baron Ulrich Hieronymus Kasimir von der Osten-Sacken (1748-1808) and his wife, Anna Efimovna Tozlukova.

 Biography

-He participated in Napoleonic wars, Russo-Persian War (1826–28), Russo-Turkish War (1828–29), suppression of the November Uprising in Poland, Russian conquest of Caucasus, and the Crimean War, overall 15 campaigns and over 90 battles and skirmishes.
+He participated in Napoleonic Wars, Russo-Persian War (1826–1828), Russo-Turkish War (1828–29), suppression of the November Uprising in Poland (incl. the battles at Rajgród and Paneriai), Russian conquest of Caucasus, and the Crimean War, overall 15 campaigns and over 90 battles and skirmishes.
 Serving over 50 years in various ranks of General, he was recipient of many military awards.
 He is also the author or a number of literary works and memoirs related to military.

 Personal life

 He was married to Anna Ivanovna Ushakova (1805-1897) and had two sons: